POSOCO/data-portal/README.md

 ## Todos
 1. Profile Page pending -- done
 2. State data entry csv upload pending -- done
-3. IRE CPCC J page pending
+3. IRE CPCC J page pending -- done
 4. States IRE keys not entered
 5. Add login and profile links in the side bar -- done
 6. Use partials -- done
 7. Load the data if present for a date -- done
-8. In templates like cpccv data input template create input fields and labels that we missed in the template
+8. In templates like cpccv data input template create input fields and labels that we missed in the template -- done